KireinaHoro/research-plan/main.typ

 == Introduction #lim[ca 1 page]

-#todo[following is copied from OSDI poster abstract.  refactor]

 Virtually all workloads running in datacenters require communication with other systems in some way; one of the most commonly used paradigms for such is @rpc.
-They are the cornerstone of virtually all networked systems, including micro-services, serverless, networked filesystems, and many more.
-Previous work on characterizing @rpc workloads
+They are the cornerstone of virtually all networked systems, including micro-services, serverless computing, networked filesystems, and many more.
-@seemakhupt_cloud-scale_2023 demonstrated that short @rpc invocations in the ballpark of 1 microsecond make up a significant portion of all @rpc workloads.
+Previous work on characterizing @rpc workloads~@seemakhupt_cloud-scale_2023 demonstrated that short @rpc invocations in the ballpark of 1 us make up a significant portion of all @rpc workloads.

 Despite the high frequency of short @rpc workloads, traditional datacenter @rpc architecture using PCIe @dma #glspl("nic") incur high latency and CPU overhead.
 We identify three classes of overhead in the traditional PCIe @dma @rpc
-architecture: protocol overhead from marshaling and unmarshaling, session maintenance, encryption and decryption, and more; @dma overhead from the need to set up descriptor rings, various queues, and @dma buffers; and schedule overhead from the need to multiplex CPU cores between normal workload and handling events from the @nic via interrupt requests (IRQ), and to deliver packet data to the correct user space application.
-All these overheads come on top of the actual CPU cycles spent executing the actual @rpc handler, significantly lowering efficiency in @rpc processing.
+architecture: protocol overhead from marshaling and unmarshaling, session maintenance, encryption and decryption, and more; @dma overhead from the need to set up descriptor rings, various queues, and @dma buffers; and schedule overhead from the need to multiplex CPU cores between normal workload and handling events from the @nic via @irq, and to deliver packet data to the correct user space application.
+All these overheads come on top of the actual CPU cycles spent executing the actual @rpc handler.
+Many of these overheads are fixed, not scaling with the size of the request and response, meaning that they dispropotionately impact short invocations and significantly lowering efficiency in their processing.
+These overheads contradict with the ever increasing demand for higher processing efficiency by datacenters.

-The modern data center architecture, however, looks vastly different from the traditional case.
-Servers are dedicated to handling @rpc requests rather than shared with other tasks and a single CPU server can come with over a hundred cores, making obsolete mechanisms for multiplexing CPU time between multiple tasks.
+We recognize that the aforementioned overheads come from the fundamental assumptions of PCIe about the system architecture: requests are long; bus latency is high; a server has few cores; there are many tasks other than network processing.
+The modern data center architecture, however, looks vastly different from these traditional assumptions.
+In most hyper-scalers, entire servers are dedicated to handling @rpc requests rather than shared with other tasks.
+In addition, a single CPU server can come with over a hundred cores, making obsolete mechanisms for multiplexing CPU time between multiple tasks.

-Cache-coherent interconnects allow for communication between the CPU and @nic lower latency and higher throughput, without the need for huge batch sizes.
-Climate change and power budgets demand for higher energy efficiency in data centers.
+Emerging cache-coherent interconnects allow for communication between the CPU and @nic lower latency and higher throughput, without the need for huge batch sizes.

+Our vision to resolve this problem is to co-design the @nic and OS, taking full advantage of cache-coherent interconnects.
+We will build a cache-coherent offloading smart @nic to free the CPU cores that run @rpc service handlers from all overheads due to network and protocol processing.
+The @nic would be tightly integrated with various aspects of the OS, such as task scheduling and memory management.
+Since we integrate deeply and fundamentally with the OS, security is of utmost importance; we plan to employ various formal methods approaches to verify the correctness of critical components and how they interact with the rest of the system.
+For a successful solution with real-world impact, we also tackle important concerns for production environments such as multi-tenancy, inspectability, and accounting.

 == Current State of Research in the Field #lim[ca 2-3 page]